Are 'suitcase nukes' a genuine concern?

 In this article from the Nuclear Weapon Archive, Carey Sublette outlined how small these kind of devices may be.
 He suggested that although it would add to the size of the device, a thin reflector of beryllium would reduce the mass of fissile material needed to produce an explosion, and thus the overall weight.
 A reflector surrounds the bomb and serves to reflect neutrons back towards its center.
 Sublette suggests that a fissile mass of around 10.1 kilograms could bring about a nuclear explosion without bulky explosives.
 The yield from such a bomb would be small; about the same as a few tens of tons of conventional explosive.
 This is a far cry from the sort of energy which could be liberated from a similar mass of fissile material if there were no size constraints - the device employed against Nagasaki used about 6.2 kilograms of plutonium to yield the equivalent of 22,000 tons of TNT.
 Such a small yield does not mean that the dangers of this weapon would be trivial as its release of so called "initial" or "prompt" radiation would present a tremendous hazard.

+Implosion devices do feature a subtype - those where the fissile mass is not crushed to many times its normal density as it is surrounded by bulky explosive lenses, but reshaped and compressed as it is imbedded in a cylindrical mass of explosives detonated at each end.
+A football shaped fissile material employed is an alloy of plutonium and gallium which is stable at normal density but needs only a moderate change in density to bring about a shift in its "phase".
+The amount of fissile material present is in excess of a critical mass when a spherical configuration is achieved and when hollow spaces within the core are collapsed.
 This method of assembling a supercritical mass is known as "two point linear implosion".
 Using this principle, the United States did develop a device that would fit within a 155 mm artillery shell.
 This W-48 shell was a cylinder 155mm across and by 846mm long (6.1 x 33.3-inches).
 Its explosion would have been equal to around 72 tons of TNT, and with it a very dangerous release of initial radiation.
 If its non-essential bullet-shaped nose cone was not present, and the fusing system was mounted alongside the device, this or similar shells could fit within the 24 x 16 x 8 inch space alleged by Lebed.
 To bring the device into the kiloton range would require fusion boosting.
 Here, the tremendous heat and temperature from the nuclear explosion can enable like-charged nuclei of heavy hydrogen isotopes (deuterium and tritium) to fuse together where they would normally push each other part.
 The result is, again, a release of energy and very high energy neutrons, which go on to strike, and split, fissile atoms.
 This can be achieved by injecting deuterium and or tritium gas into the fissile core just before the device is detonated, though this gas supply must be replenished and maintained.

+The closest actual weapon to a suitcase bomb, U.S SADM, at 68kg, weighed as much as a small adult.
+Though even smaller devices have been developed using the two point linear explosion principle, the sheer cost of the fissile material required likely rules out that such devices would be allowed to go missing.
+In any case, a nuclear bomb could not just be hidden for many years until used; they require continual maintenance and upkeep.
+Even if these devices exist outside of governmental control, they are unlikely to have remained serviceable, though the material they contained could perhaps be put to ill-use.
 Thankfully, the claims of Aleksander Lebed and Stanislav Lunev seem rather exaggerated and are likely to be in the realm of myth.
 Sometimes people exaggerate, or are genuinely mistaken, but the claims of these two men appear to be the only "evidence" supporting the notion of missing suitcase nukes.
 In a world where you can't trust former members high ranking members of the Soviet military and GRU defectors, who can you trust?
 One thing is certain; we cannot ask Lebed, who died when a Russian helicopter in which he was flying as a passenger crashed in 2002.

 (Original suitcase image: Linda Bailey)